Starting A Business? Top 5 Hacks By Successful Entrepreneurs

 When I first started out in the world of business, I thought I was bullet proof.
-I had just left a high end corporate role, where I managed a team, had access to all kinds of resources, from IT, service and help desks, payroll and admin, marketing, HR, sales, you name it.
-As a senior executive I could call on these resources as and when needed to get things done.
+I had just left a high end corporate role, where I managed a team, had access to all kinds of resources, from IT, to payroll.
+As a senior executive, I could call on these resources as and when needed to get things done.
 So you may say I had a certain level of influence.
-Boy was I in for a rude shock when I left this environment where I had created a name for myself to one where I had to start operating my own business and there was no one but me!
+I was in for a shock when I left corporate, to starting my own business wearing multiple hats!

-I’m going to share some of my pains below and the 5 things I wish I knew before I got started in business because in all honesty may have avoided some of the choices I made, and I’m sure I would have either made or saved thousands of dollars and definitely saved countless hours trying to figure things out on my own.
-However, hindsight is a wonderful thing and I hope to pass these learnings on to aspiring entrepreneurs to help fast-track them on their journey.
+I’m going to share some of my pains below and the 5 things I wish I knew before I started my business.
+This would have either made or saved me thousands of dollars and countless hours trying to figure things on my own.
+However, I hope to pass these learnings on to aspiring entrepreneurs to fast-track their journey.

-So here are the 5 things I wish I knew before I got started in business:
+So here are my top 5 hacks I learnt from successful entrepreneurs, that I wish I knew sooner before I got started my business:

 1. Do Your Due Diligence – You Could Be Barking Up The Wrong Tree